poojasonawane-git/TechnoHacks-EduTech/Internship-TechnoHacks/Day-1/README.md

-**My first day of internship at TechnoHacks EduTechwas worth it!!** 😄
+**My first day of internship at TechnoHacks EduTech was worth it!!** 😄
 # 🚀 My First Day at TechnoHacks EduTech

 ## 🏢 Introduction to Internship